Gerosullivan/Pangur/context/spec.md

 ## 8. Special Cells & Modifiers

+- **Board Layout JSON**
+  - `src/data/boardLayout.json` enumerates every cell with a `terrain` tag (`shadow`, `gate`, `interior`) and optional `entry` block.
+Entry metadata captures `direction` (`north`, `south`, `east`, `west`) and the number of mice queued outside that perimeter cell on turn 1.
+  - The loader validates that entry cells live on the perimeter and that their direction matches the side they touch; invalid layouts fail fast at build time.
+  - UI + gameplay both hydrate directly from this file: updating `incomingMice` immediately changes the staging bands, queue refill targets, and deterrence math with no code changes.

 - **Meow Zones**
   - `B4` and `C4` (yellow gate cells) double meow (UI: cat meow number bold with blue glow).
   - Cells nearest to those gates (using the `Nearest` definition above) — `A4`, `D4`, `B3`, `C3`, `A3`, and `D3` — allow normal meow (no multiplier).